leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/hide_mask.rst

       To clear the mask of areas with the *Lasso Mask* tool, first invert the mask, apply the *Lasso Mask*, and then invert the mask back.

+Mask Extract
+   Creates a duplicate mesh object based on masked geometry.

+   Threshold
+      Minimum mask value to consider the vertex valid to extract a face from the original mesh.
+   Add Boundary Loop
+      It can extract the paint mask creating a boundary loop in the geometry, making it ready for adding a subdivision surface modifier.
+   Smooth Iterations
+      Smooth iterations applied to the extracted mesh.
+   Project to Sculpt
+      Project the extracted mesh on to the original sculpt object.
+   Extract as Solid
+      Adds a :doc:`Solidify Modifier </modeling/modifiers/generate/solidify>` to the newly created mesh object.

 Mask Slice
    Removes the masked vertices from the mesh.